khakhalin/Dynamic-clamp-2018/reviews and responses.md

 for the study, state the hypothesis (or driving question), describe how this was tested and what was found, and say why it’s important.

+We rewrote the abstract, stressing the big question to which the paper contributes (principles of tuning and learning in biological neural networks), and the main message of the paper.
+We also made the account of our findings a bit less detailed.

 > Introduction:

 > I feel the same way about the introduction as I do the abstract; as written, it doesn’t give